-Until they don’t.
+Until they don't.
 If joint pain is making simple tasks painful, a joint injection can help.
-At The Pain Experts of Arizona, we offer innovative joint injections as a way to manage pain without more invasive surgery.
-If you’re ready to get back to pain-free living, learn more about these procedures in the following video and article, or schedule your consultation with our team.
+At Biltmore Restorative, we offer innovative joint injections as a way to manage pain without more invasive surgery.
+If you're ready to get back to pain-free living, learn more about these procedures in the following video and article, or schedule your consultation with our team.

 Joint injections treat a wide variety of conditions that come down to three essential symptoms: pain, inflammation, and limited range of motion in the joints.

 We'll focus primarily on joint injections for shoulders, knees, hips, and the back, but these injections can be done elsewhere throughout the body.
 Regardless of the condition treated, joint injections are one way to treat chronic pain that is not responsive to other treatments.